apsinbm/cbc-site/README.md

 ## 📄 License

+**PROPRIETARY SOFTWARE** - Copyright © 2025 Coral Beach & Tennis Club.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or commercial use is strictly prohibited.
+See the [LICENSE](LICENSE) file for complete terms and restrictions.

+For licensing inquiries: legal@coralbeachclub.com

 ## 🙏 Acknowledgments